mingqianghan/mingqianghan.github.io/_teaching/2022-fall-teaching-1.md

 Theory and application of measurement systems in biological and agricultural systems, with an emphasis on sensors and data acquisition systems for measuring variables related to soils, plants, animals, machines, and processes.
-I taught the lab sessions every spring and fall from 2020 to 2022.
+I taught the lab sessions every fall from 2020 to 2022.